Sarah’s Office

 Hours: 9-5 Monday through Friday

-Established as a teaching gallery in February 2016, Sarah’s Office’s mission is to bring people together for creative and open ended conversations derived from experiences with artworks and primary sources.
+Established as a teaching gallery in February 2016, Sarah’s Office’s mission is to bring people together for creative and open-ended conversations inspired by experiences with original works of art and other primary sources.

 Objectives: